 When Sandeep started visiting, he would go alone.
 A group of nearly 30 would gather, but the overwhelming feeling was that they were there for what they could physically receive from the strangers sharing the Bread of Life with them.

-There were only five members of the burgeoning Bible study left.
-This was about 10 months ago.
+Around 10 months ago, there were only about five members of the burgeoning Bible study left.

 Things started to change, though, when Beth encouraged Lalita to go into the village with her husband.
 It wouldn’t be easy for her to leave her home each week and bring her family along on the mission.
 But it ended up being key in these people knowing the gospel.